d6u/fun-http/README.md

 ## Customize Response

-**fun-http** looks special structure when on request handler returned values to customize response's status and headers.
+**fun-http** will look for special structure on values returned from request handler to customize response's status and headers.

 ```js
 app.use(function () {